myk-lop/wilt/react/using-refs-to-check-if-component-is-still-mounted.md

 # Using refs to check if a component is still mounted.

 This is useful because if you try to update the state of a component that is already unmounted you will get the error.
+(upd: Looks like with React v.18 it is no more a problem)

 ```
 //useMountedRef.js